HaxeFoundation/HaxeManual/output/HaxeManual/website/lf-inline-constructor.md

 }
 ```

-A look at the Javascript output reveals the effect:
+A look at the JavaScript output reveals the effect:

 ```haxe
 Main.main = function() {